DyzLecticus/Zeesoft/V5.0/ZDK/README.md

  * The temporal memory supports optional apical feedback
  * The classifier can be configured to slowly forget old SDR associations
  * The implementation allows for SDR processor and network customization via configuration and/or code extension
- * The global default number of threads used per SDR processor can be controlled via the *ProcessorFactory.THREADS* constant (default = 4)
+ * The global default number of threads used per SDR processor can be controlled via the *ProcessorFactory.THREADS* constant (default = Runtime.getRuntime().availableProcessors())

 **Release downloads**
 Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V5.0/ZDK/releases/zdk-0.9.0.zip) to download the latest ZDK release (version 0.9.0).